lamngue/login-frontend/README.md

 This is a frontend code for a simple login app that have the users enter their number and put in the code that is texted to their number for verification.

 Made with React and Express.js, Hosted using Firebase.
+Code for server is at: https://github.com/lamngue/login-server

 # Getting Started with Create React App